Recipe: The World’s Easiest Cookies Just Happen to Be Paleo, Vegan, and Gluten-Free

 If you follow a grain-free diet, you’ll want to make your own grain-free baking powder or order a specialty version online because most commercial baking powders contain a grain-based starch, usually cornstarch, to prevent clumping.
 If you don’t follow a grain-free diet, use whatever baking powder you have on hand.
 (As long as it’s fresh, of course.)

 Look for a dark maple syrup labeled Grade A “Dark with Robust Flavors” (until recently this was called Grade B).
 If you can’t find dark maple syrup, use a lighter grade.
 When made with a lighter-colored syrup, the maple flavor of the cookies won’t be as pronounced because the lighter the syrup, the more mild the flavor.
 Avoid pancake or table syrup, as those syrups usually contain corn syrup and artificial flavoring and those ingredients affect the flavor and texture of the cookies.

 There’s a surprising amount of vanilla extract in this recipe.
 The vanilla unifies the almond and maple flavors and brings out a slightly butter-like flavor from the almonds.

 The World's Easiest Cookies

-Adjust an oven rack to the middle position and heat the oven to 350°F. Line a rimmed baking sheet with parchment paper.
+Arrange rack in the middle of the oven and heat to 350°F. Line a rimmed baking sheet with parchment paper.